athena-labz/athena/README.md

 *Figure 4: EUTxO model representation of contract creation*
 ![Contract Creation Example](images/contract-creation.png)

 The contract validator can receive four redeemers: *Open `Integer`*, *Close*, *Sign* and *Accuse `PubKeyHash`*.
-The integer argument from `Open` indicates the maximum number of user that can request this service at the same time.
+The integer argument from `Open` indicates the maximum number of users that can request this service at the same time.
 The open redeemer indicates that, within the limit of users provided by the argument, any user can *Sign* this contract and request this service.
 The close redeemer, in the other hand, signalizes that, from now on, no more clients should be allowed to sign this contract.

 *Figure 5: Example of service being requested in the EUTxO model*
 ![Request Service Example](images/request-service.png)